Rohit01-zoey/Chemical-Neural-Nets/Notes/Ordinary Differential Equations 2 Discretization and stability.md

 original ODE solvers in Julia, have a performance disadvantage compared to the DifferentialEquations.jl methods due in part to some of the coding performance pieces that we discussed in the first few lectures.

+> Notice that in the ODEproblem julia code(i.e ODEsolver in julia), we pass the function that we want to calculate.
+Because it is JIT compiled, the julia code is able to JIT compile the function call to the ODE solver library itself and so can decrease the runtime required to solve the problem at hand.
+> Now, notice the above would not be possible if the ODE solver was compiled before-hand.
+If it were it just do a call to the function pointer we have passed and then would not be able to compile per each ODE .

 Specifically, a large part of this can be attributed to inlining of the higher order functions, i.e. ODEs are defined by a user function and then have to be called